Luckily, South America is full of them.

 If you do decide to tackle the bike ride, you’ll pass the town without even knowing it.
 After completing the ride, most companies feed you and then throw you on a bus back to La Paz, about 4 hours away.
 But you just came from La Paz, so why not have your company call a taxi for you and head back up the mountain to Coroico?

 One of those cornerstones of a trip to South America is taking a tour of the Salar de Uyuni in southwestern Bolivia.
 There are many options when taking the Salt Flats tour, such as where you start (Uyuni, Tupiza, or northern Chile) and how many days you take (most take 3 or 4).
 Let’s back up a little, though.
-First, the tour name is a little misleading, as we didn’t even see the famous salt flats until the morning of our fourth day.
+First, the tour name is a little misleading, as when we went on the Salt Flats Tour, we didn’t even see the famous salt flats until the morning of our fourth day.
 It would be more accurate to describe this as a tour of southwest Bolivia.

 If we were playing a word association game, and I said the words “wine” and “Argentina,” chances are you would say Mendoza.
 Now that’s a damn fine answer, but if I was asked this very same question, I would have to say Cafayate.
 While many visitors to northwestern Argentina may hit up Cafayate in a day trip as part of their time in Salta, I think it deserves a much more thorough exploration.
 It is only about 3.5 hours south of Salta, which is the best way to get there.
 Salta can be reached by bus or plane from most major cities in the central and northern parts of Argentina.